Alan McCarthy

-Alan McCarthy (born 11 January 1972) is a retired footballer.
+Alan James McCarthy (born 11 January 1972) is a retired footballer.
 He played as a defender.
 During his career he played in the Football League First Division (later the Premier League) for Queens Park Rangers.
 During his time at QPR he spent loan spells at Watford and Plymouth Argyle, before joining Leyton Orient in 1995.
 Internationally, he played for England at youth level, but Wales at under-21 level.